MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 After successfully registering your application you can optionally download a "skeleton" Xcode project pre-bundled with the MobileFirst Native SDK.

-If you prefer to manually add the MobileFirst Native SDK, continue reading.
+If you prefer to manually add the MobileFirst Native SDK, [continue reading](#manually-adding-the-mobilefirst-native-sdk).

 > <b>Important</b>: Use the <code>[ProjectName].<b>xcworkspace</b></code> file in order to open the project in Xcode.
 Do <b>not</b> use the <code>[ProjectName].<b>xcodeproj</b></code> file.
 A CocoaPods-based project is managed as a workspace containing the application (the executable) and the library (all project dependencies that are pulled by the CocoaPods manager).

 ### Manually Adding the MobileFirst Native SDK
 Follow the below instructions to manually add the MobileFirst Native SDK to either a new or existing Xcode project.

 1. Create an Xcode project or use an existing one.

 2. Open **Terminal** and navigate to the root of the Xcode project.

-3. Run the command: <code>mfpdev app register</code>
+3. Run the command: <code>mfpdev app register</code>.
         The <code>mfpdev app register</code> CLI command generates the <code>mfpclient.plist</code> file at the root of the Xcode project.

-4. Run the command: <code>mfpdev app pull</code>
+4. Run the command: <code>mfpdev app pull</code>.
         The <code>mfpdev app pull</code> CLI command first creates a **mobilefirst** folder at the root of the Xcode project and then contacts the MobileFirst Server to download into said folder the <code>application-descriptor.json</code> file.

     These files are further explained in the [Generated MobileFirst Native SDK artifacts](#generated-mobilefirst-native-sdk-artifacts) section below.

     > <b>Tip:</b> Learn more about the various CLI commands in the [Introduction to MobileFirst CLI](#) tutorial <span style="color:red">TODO: missing link</a>

 5. The MobileFirst Native SDK is provided via CocoaPods.
 If [CocoaPods](http://guides.cocoapods.org) is not installed in your development environment, install it as follows:
     - Open **Terminal** and navigate to the root of the Xcode project
     - Run the command: <code>sudo gem install cocoapods</code>
     - Run the command: <code>pod setup</code>
-   **Note:** This command may take several minutes to complete.
+    **Note:** This command may take several minutes to complete.<br><br>

 6. Change directory to the location of the Xcode project.
 7. Run the command: <code>pod init</code>.
 This creates a <code>Podfile</code>.
 8. Using your favorite editor, open the <code>Podfile</code> file.